What Happens When You are Sitting too Much

 As the world adapts to remote learning, and more companies aim to establish remote working conditions.
 The unavoidable side effect is an increase in the amount of time we spend sitting.
 While sitting in and of itself is not detrimental to our health, sitting too long can impact our physical well-being.

 Change Your Pain Kamloops is an interdisciplinary health clinic headquartered in Kamloops.
 We want to share three impacts of sitting too much, and three ways to solve those issues.

 3 Impacts of Sitting Too Much

-Sitting too long can pave the way to heart disease diabetes, stroke, high blood pressure and high cholesterol.
-Combined with a lack of exercise and an increase in convenient easy-to-craft foods, and you have a recipe for extensive medical complications.
+Sitting too long can pave the way to heart disease, diabetes, stroke, high blood pressure, and high cholesterol.
+Combined with a lack of exercise and an increase in convenient easy-to-craft foods, you have a recipe for extensive medical complications.
 Not intended to scare you, but these diseases mirror what one might experience from obesity or even smoking.

 Besides what’s under the skin, sitting too long has an impact on your physical appearance.
 From weight gain to bad posture, sitting too long affects how we carry our weight as our bodies become accustomed to sitting in a chair.
-This affects our balance, stability, and has the potential to waste away the muscles we use to walk and stand.
-Extended periods of sitting have also shown to increase the development of varicose veins and spider veins.
+This affects our balance and stability.
+It also has the potential to waste away the muscles we use to walk and stand.
+Extended periods of sitting have also been shown to increase the development of varicose veins and spider veins.

 Set A Timer